-This half-day course aims to provide you with an introduction to the analytical programming language R. The course will focus on data pre-processing and visualisation, two of the key steps in understanding and generating insights from data.
+This half-day course, run in conjunction with Leeds Digital Festival, aims to provide you with an introduction to the analytical programming language R. The course will focus on data pre-processing and visualisation, two of the key steps in understanding and generating insights from data.
 During the course you will learn about the benefits of R, how R handles different data types and how you can begin to use R to solve complex data science, machine learning and statistical problems.
 Specifically, you will work with R and its various packages to import, clean, manipulate and visualise real world data.
 The course assumes no prior knowledge of R or statistics.

 Richard Hodgett started his career as an engineer, gaining experience working for an automotive design company in Belgrade (Serbia) and an industrial design company in Gothenburg (Sweden).
 After his PhD he worked as a Research Associate at Newcastle University where he developed a software tool for analysing complex decision problems in whole process design.
 Following this he worked in industry as an Innovation Specialist developing an electronic toolkit that is now used by some of the world’s leading companies in the pharmaceutical and speciality chemical sectors.
 In 2014, Richard joined the University of Leeds as a Lecturer in Business Analytics and Decision Science where he helped to establish the MSc in Business Analytics and Decision Sciences and the BSc in Business Analytics.
 Richard is active in both teaching and research.
 With regards to teaching, Richard has designed and developed three new masters level modules and one new undergraduate module.
 He also regularly delivers bespoke analytical training courses for individual companies and to wider groups through the Consumer Data Research Centre.
 With regards to research, Richard works mostly on applied analytical problems and leads a number of projects across a range of industries.
 He is currently working on research projects in the music industry, the pharma and speciality chemical industries, medicine, property and real estate, finance and policing.
 In 2018, Richard took over as Program Director of the MSc in Business Analytics and Decision Sciences.